subtalegames/mimir/README.md

 >
 > *It could also function inversely if the NPC is intentionally a hypocrite!*

+#### Floating-point equality comparison

+Internally, Mímir uses the [float-cmp](https://crates.io/crates/float-cmp) crate to perform approximate comparisons between criterion and fact values when `Criterion::EqualTo` is used.

 ### Query

 A query is a collection of facts about the current game world's state.
 Mímir represents these facts in Rust as a `BTreeMap<String, f64>`, where the `String` is the unique name of the fact, and the `f64` is the fact's value.